Managing and troubleshooting Elasticsearch memory

 Troubleshooting

-• Configuration issues: Oversharding, no ILM policy
+• Configuration issues: Undersized master nodes, no ILM policy

-• Volume induced: High request pace/load, overlapping expensive queries / writes
+• Volume induced: High request pace/load, overlapping expensive queries/writes

-Taking the above Elasticsearch Service example with 8GB of physical memory across two zones (which will allocate two nodes in total)
+Data indices store into sub-shards, which use heap for maintenance and during search/write requests.
+Shard size should be no larger than 50GB.
+Taking the above Elastic Cloud Hosted example with 8GB of physical memory across two zones (which will allocate two nodes in total), let’s join this to an example: _cat/allocation.

 GET /_cat/allocation?v=true&h=shards,node